 Jenni Roditi FRSA MMus VMTR is a composer, vocal improviser, workshop leader.
 She founded Vocal Tai Chi in 2012 and is founder and artistic director of TIC – The Improvisers’ Choir and TOC – The Open Choir.

-Jenni is a Board Director at BASCA (The British Academy of Composers, Songwriters and Authors) and is on the CEC, Classical Executive Committee.
+Jenni is on the CEC, Classical Executive Committee at the British Academy of Composers, Songwriters and Authors.
 She recently became a Fellow of the Royal Society of Arts and is an Associate of the Institute of Composing.

 Jenni has written extensively for the voice, notably two full-length chamber operas; The Descent of Inanna and Siddhartha-Spirit Child, both commissioned and premiered in London by Lontano.
 The operas have been particularly noted for their prominent use of a mix of classical and non-classical voices in the lead roles.